File: the hypocrisy of sales in fashion

 sales 2015

-From useful clearance to mass marketing
+From useful clearance to the big marketing mass

 View of an Inditex warehouse (Zara, Massimo Duti, Bershka, etc.)